 Try New Things

 Having a routine can be exhausting.
 We need to take a break and try something new.
 “Work hard, play hard.”
 This statement tells us to enjoy the fruits of our labor, and that includes having time to have fun.
 “Activity scheduling entails creating a plan, say, Sunday night, for the week where you plot out times to be with people, take exercise classes, work on projects, etc. Often, people wait until a mood or motivation moves them.
 Rather than waiting for those tenuous experiences, I urge people to be proactive and follow their values.
 Don’t wait to feel better, but start to live better now.”
 Jennifer L. Taitz, PsyD, LA-based clinical psychologist explains.

 Get a new hobby or try a different sport.
 It will not only divert your attention, but it will also enhance your intellect and promote your health.
 It brings the feeling of refreshment and invigoration that we need to keep going.
 Trying something new can be emotionally and physically healthy in a way that it gives us time to pause and spend quality time with ourselves.

 Go Somewhere Nice

 Go somewhere beautiful, somewhere awe-inspiring.
-Let your eyes see breath-taking places, so you can realize that there is more to life than the four corners of your computer screen.
+According to John Mayer, Ph.D.
+“Vacations are coping mechanisms that help us adapt to the everyday stresses in our lives.”
+So let your eyes see breath-taking places, so you can realize that there is more to life than the four corners of your computer screen.
 Sometimes, we need to be speechless and appreciate what’s happening beyond our walls to assess ourselves.

 We all need to work hard to make a living, but we don’t need to exhaust ourselves too much because that wouldn’t be living at all.
 Learn to de-stress and live a happier and healthier life.